vrgb-dev/vrgb/README.md

 - expanded ASUS hardware compatibility
 - GUI frontend
-- breathing / fade effect
+- breathing / fade effects
 - effect profiles

 With future updates in mind, this project will aim to continue to be as efficient and lightweight as possible.